Barclaya wellyi: Taxonomy

-Type specimen

 The type specimen was collected by Suwidji Wongso in Sumatra, Indonesia on the 27th of May 2021.
 Material had been collected earlier from the type location, but it was only later recognised to be distinct.

 Etymology

 The specific epithet wellyi honours Mr. Welly Yansen.

 Conservation

 It is classified as data deficient (DD) under the IUCN criteria.

 Ecology

 Habitat

 It is only known from the type location, where it occurs beneath an old rubber plantation close to an oil palm plantation.
 The habitat is characterised by acid waters at water temperatures of 29 °C. It occurs sympatrically with Cryptocoryne minima Ridl.